Sports betting has arrived in the Great White North, and it’s time for Canadian bettors to start wagering on their favourite sporting events.

 Withdrawal methods in the US typically have more restrictions than depositing options.
-The UK seems to have more flexibility with their withdrawals, and it would be great if Canadians could withdraw their winnings to their debit or credit cards.
+The UK seems to have more flexibility with their payouts, and it would be great if Canadians could withdraw their winnings to their debit or credit cards.

 Rules and regulations for withdrawing your funds from Canadian betting sites will become clear as legalization approaches.
 Make sure you visit this page frequently for all the latest updates.

 Banking options play a big part in deciding a sportsbook of choice for new customers.
 The more flexibility you have, the better, but always watch out for hidden transaction fees when you cash out on mobile sites.

 New wagering types will give Canadians a lot more sports betting options, and at the same time reduce the overall risk factor.
 Parlays are notorious for being risky, as just one wrong leg in your bet slip ruins the whole thing.